abcnews/chatfuel-webhook/README.md

 1. Send through all the default (blue) ChatFuel variables.
 These are used to format the user's name, profile pic etc. For a list, see [chatfuel.js](lib/chatfuel.js).
-2. Send through any custom (blue) variables you wish to appear.
+2. Send through any custom (yellow) variables you wish to appear.
 If you don't send any, the hook will send the user's last entered text.

-> ℹ Chatfuel can only send the user's last entered _text_ in the default answer
+>  Chatfuel can only send the user's last entered _text_ in the default answer
 > block.
 If you wish to capture images, locations, or stickers you should use a
 > _User input_ card.